-This is likely where the imminent risk of serious harm cannot be adequately addressed through the use of emergency remedial action for whatever reason.
+This is likely where the imminent risk of serious harm cannot be adequately addressed by emergency remedial action for whatever reason.
 Where this action is taken the council will, if necessary, take all reasonable steps to help the occupants find other accommodation when the tenants are not able to make their own arrangements.